snowdrop/cloud-native-lab/HANDS_ON_LAB.md

 ![](image/jaeger-query-project.png)

-- Using the `cloud-native-front` application, send requests against the backend to fetch data from the database by clicking on the refresh `button`
+- Using the `cloud-native-frontend` application, send requests against the backend to fetch data from the database by clicking on the refresh `button`
 - Check within the collector screen that traces have been generated

 ![](image/jaeger_traces.png)